Damir786576/curs.work1/README.md

-# Курсовой проект
+# Course project

-## Основные функции
+### Main Functions

-### Главная страница
+### Home page
-На главной странице сервиса пользователи могут получить следующую информацию в формате JSON:
+On the main page of the service users can get the following information in JSON format:
-- Приветствие, соответствующее текущему времени суток.
+- A greeting corresponding to the current time of day.
-- Данные по каждой банковской карте:
+- Data for each bank card:
-  - Последние 4 цифры карты.
+  - Last 4 digits of the card.
-  - Общая сумма расходов.
+  - Total amount of expenses.
-  - Кешбэк (1 рубль на каждые 100 рублей).
+  - Cashback (1 ruble for every 100 rubles).
-- Топ-5 транзакций по сумме платежа.
+- Top 5 transactions by payment amount.
-- Курс валют.
+- Exchange rate.
-- Стоимость акций из индекса S&P500.
+- Value of stocks from the S&P500 index.

-### Сервисы
+### Services
-#### Простой поиск
+#### Simple search
-Траты по задоному описанию
+Spending by title

-#### Отсчеты
+#### Counts
-##### Траты по категории
+##### Spending by category
-Траты по заданым категориям
+Spending by category

-## Модули
+### Modules

-### Модуль `views`
+### Module `views`
-#### Функции:
+#### Functions:
-- `welcome_message`: Возвращает приветственное сообщение в зависимости от времени суток.
+- `welcome_message`: Returns a welcome message based on the time of day.
-- `sum_expenses`: Считает сумму расходов из списка операций.
+- `sum_expenses`: Calculates the amount of expenses from the list of transactions.
-- `load_xlsx_data`: Загружает данные из Excel файла.
+- `load_xlsx_data`: Loads data from an Excel file.
-- `analyze_card_usage`: Анализирует использование карт по операциям.
+- `analyze_card_usage`: Analyzes card usage by transactions.
-- `largest_transactions`: Возвращает пять самых крупных транзакций.
+- `largest_transactions`: Returns the five largest transactions.
-- `fetch_currency_value`: Получает курс валюты к рублю.
+- `fetch_currency_value`: Retrieves the exchange rate of a currency against the ruble.
-- `get_stock_currency`: Получает текущую цену акции.
+- `get_stock_currency`: Gets the current price of a stock.
-- `execute_main`: Основная функция, выполняющая анализ данных.
+- `execute_main`: The main function that performs data analysis.
-- `save_to_json`: Сохраняет данные в JSON-файл.
+- `save_to_json`: Saves the data to a JSON file.
-- `run_application`: Запускает приложение.
+- `run_application`: Starts the application.

-### Модуль `reports`
+### Module `reports`.
-#### Функции:
+#### Functions:
-- `find_transactions`: Поиск транзакций по ключевому слову и сохранение результатов в JSON файл.
+- `find_transactions`: Searches for transactions by keyword and saves the results to a JSON file.
-- `calculate_expenses`: Расчет расходов по выбранной категории за определенный период времени.
+- `calculate_expenses`: Calculate expenses for the selected category for a certain period of time.
-- `run_analysis`: Запуск анализа транзакций и расчета расходов, вывод результатов в консоль.
+- `run_analysis`: Start analyzing transactions and calculating expenses, output the results to the console.

-### Модуль `services`
+### Module `services`.
-#### Функции:
+#### Functions:
-- `read_transactions_xls`: Читает финансовые транзакции из XLSX файла и возвращает их в виде списка словарей.
+- `read_transactions_xls`: Reads financial transactions from an XLSX file and returns them as a dictionary list.
-- `search_by_description`: Ищет транзакции, соответствующие данному описанию запроса, и возвращает список найденных транзакций.
+- `search_by_description`: Searches for transactions matching the given query description and returns a list of transactions found.
-- `write_to_json`: Записывает данные в JSON файл, что позволяет легко передавать и хранить результаты поиска.
+- `write_to_json`: Writes the data to a JSON file, allowing you to easily transfer and store the search results.

-### Переменные окружения
+#### Environment Variables.
-- Можно получить в файле api.env
+- Can be got from the api.env file.